 Progress in achieving the Sustainable Investment Objectives is monitored continuously and reported in the annual report of ASN Beleggingsfondsen UCITS N.V., published on the Website.
 In addition, it will be reported on an annual basis how principal adverse impacts were taken into account.
 This information can be found in the Fund's periodic reporting template, which is part of the annual report.

-Due to its Sustainable Investment Objectives, the ASN Duurzaam Obligatiefonds is a Section 9 product under the SFDR.
+Due to its Sustainable Investment Objectives, the ASN Duurzaam Obligatiefonds reports in accordance with Article 9 of the SFDR.